JarnoRalli/python_camera_library/README.md

 # Python Camera Library

-This project demonstrates a simple pinhole camera library, implemented in Python using numpy.
-The library implements a few simple functions, such as forward- and back-projections.
+This project demonstrates a simple pin-hole camera library, together with forward- and back-projection functions, and an implementation of an omnidirectional camera model that can be used, for example, for converting fish-eye images into pin-hole camera images.
 Here forward projection refers to how 3D points, from the real world, are projected onto a pinhole camera, and the image plane.
-In this context backward projection refers to the opposite, i.e. back projecting image points, as seen in the image plane, back to the 3D world.
+Similarly backward projection refers to the opposite, i.e. back projecting image points, as seen in the image plane, back to the 3D world.

 Files
 * Camera library `./cameralib.py`
+* Omnidirectional camera library `./omnidirectional_camera.py`
 * KITTI examples `./kitti_example.py`
 * Stereo camera examples `./stereo_camera_example.py`
+* Fish-eye camera remapping into a pin-hole camera `./fisheye_example.py`

 Directories
 * `./conda_environments/` contains a YAML file for generating a Conda environment that can be used to execute the examples